Writer: Kyle Starks / Artists: Kyle Starks / Indie

 Kill Them All isn’t reinventing the wheel when it comes to action but it makes so many smart choices and twists along the way.
 First off we got people of color as the lead characters, a physically disabled character, and a woman leading.
 These aren’t your default, cookie-cutter characters and neither is the dialogue.
 Dude, the dialogue alone will have you dying.
 The way Khan, TD, and Mason interact with one another is hilarious.
 Especially when it comes to the fisticuffs or bringing that pain.

 No Graphic Novel Should Have All That Action

 The art at first seems cartoonish or sweet but it’s all a trick.
 Once we see the first set of hands thrown, it’s all out gritty shit from there on.
 Starks does a beautiful job at making the ridiculous look awesome, and the action scenes come to life.
 The fight scenes are worthy of a Rick Flair “Wooo!”.
 Luigi Anderson’s colors stand out and make violence looks so damn beautiful.
 I dunno how they made this novel so funny and gully at the same damn time.

 The shootouts are unique and humorous, again, due to dialogue and reactions not only from our cast but their opponents as well.
 This shit really feels like The Raid’s action meets Community’s banter as you read it.
 There are so many great spots in the fights and intricate ways that Starks’ visuals and angles to really make the gunfights larger than life.
 Some scenes I can’t even describe, you honestly just have to see it for yourself.
 I mean, look how cold this shit is, man.

 Starks did an excellent job balancing the humor and violence that when the heavy depth, heart, and narrative surprises appear, you’ll be left thinking he’s a magician.
-I want this in video game format and on film asap.
+I want Kill Them All in video game format and on film asap.
 Cut the damn check.